Detection vs. Classification in Video Surveillance

 Object detection is a technology that uses algorithms to locate objects within a video stream.
 Typically identifying interest with “bounding boxes” drawn around detected objects.

-Evolon’s object classification solution is Evolon Verify, a complete AI-based video analytics and Deep Learning system native to Immix central monitoring stations that quickly and proactively validates all inbound video events before they arrive in the central station or command center, eliminating up to 90% of false alarms.
+Evolon handles object classification through two innovative solutions.
+The first is Evolon Verify, a complete AI-based video analytics and Deep Learning system native to Immix central monitoring stations that quickly and proactively validates all inbound video events before they arrive in the central station or command center, eliminating up to 90% of false alarms.
 Verify is designed for easy implementation and use, enabling customers to cost-effectively improve operator engagement by allowing personnel to respond to genuine threats quicker with fewer resources.

 The Evolon Advantage